stkisengese/news-intelligence-nlp-platform/README.md

 The learning curves for the model are shown below.
 The plot shows that the model does not overfit and that the training and cross-validation scores converge.

 ![Learning Curves](results/learning_curves.png)

+## Sentiment Analysis

+Sentiment analysis is performed using NLTK's VADER (Valence Aware Dictionary and sEntiment Reasoner), a pre-trained model optimized for news and social media text.

+### Methodology

+VADER is effective without extensive preprocessing because it considers punctuation (e.g., "!") and capitalization (e.g., "GREAT") in its sentiment calculations.
+The `sentiment_analysis.py` module combines the article's headline and body to get a holistic view of its sentiment.

+The sentiment is classified based on the `compound` score returned by VADER:
+- **Positive:** `compound score >= 0.05`
+- **Neutral:** `compound score > -0.05` and `compound score < 0.05`
+- **Negative:** `compound score <= -0.05`